stephencastaneda/MarioGameStarterCode/README.md

 # Mario Student Facing

-For this tutorial, we will cover building a mini replica of the classic nintendo game, Mario.
+For this tutorial, we will build a mini replica of the classic nintendo game, Mario.
 The tutorial will utilize a JavaScript library called Kaboom.js.

 ## Tutorial Resources